Mortgage

 Always verify the wiring instructions with at least two people on the phone (for example, with your loan officer and escrow officer).
 Never respond by email or text to someone telling you the wiring instructions have changed.

-To close on your home, you may sign your paperwork electronically, with a notary or in an escrow or attorney’s office.
-Once the package goes back to the lender, mortgage funds are sent to the escrow company, and everyone involved in the purchase is paid for their fees and services.
+You may sign your paperwork electronically, with a notary or at an escrow company’s or attorney’s office to close on your home.
+Once the package goes back to the lender, mortgage funds are sent to the escrow company, and everyone involved in the purchase is paid for their services.
 The title company transfers ownership into your name at the local recorder’s office, and you officially become a homeowner.

 Your closing package should include information about where to send your first mortgage payment.
 Be on the lookout for changes to how and where your payments are made — lenders often sell mortgages to loan servicing companies that handle your future payments.